opticdev/action/README.md

 ## Releasing

-To create a new release, ensure the project is built and the latest build results are pushed.
-Then generate a new release with GitHub.
-Once that release has completed, run the following to update the current version tag:
+To create a new release:

+- Ensure the project is built and the latest build results are pushed
+- Create a new release with GitHub
+- Run the following to update the current version tag:

 ```
 git tag v1